06kellyjac/docker-nyancat/README.md

 # What is Nyancat?

 Nyancat is pretty cool.
 The goal of this project was to make a lightweight image for Nyancat.
-This is a light Docker Image that's around 2MB (compressed) for terminal Nyancat.
+This is a light Docker Image that's 2MB compressed (on top of fresh Alpine 2MB compressed) for terminal Nyancat.

 Thanks go to [Klange](https://github.com/klange/) and [contributors](https://github.com/klange/nyancat/graphs/contributors) on Github for the nyancat source.